aptly-dev/www.aptly.info/content/doc/aptly/repo/create.md

 -   `-component="main"`: default component when publishing
 -   `-distribution=""`: default distribution when publishing

-Default distribution and component would be taken as defaults when publishing repository either directly or via snapshots.
+Distribution and component would be used as defaults when publishing repository either directly or via snapshot.

 Example: